Appearance

 Signature: post( route, body, headers )

-This method is sending POST request to running Hitchy instance.
+This method is sending a POST request to the running Hitchy instance.

 Signature: put( route, body, headers )

-This method is sending PUT request to running Hitchy instance.
+This method is sending a PUT request to the running Hitchy instance.

 Signature: patch( route, body, headers )

-This method is sending PATCH request to running Hitchy instance.
+This method is sending a PATCH request to the running Hitchy instance.

 Signature: delete( route, body, headers )

-This method is sending DELETE request to running Hitchy instance.
+This method is sending a DELETE request to the running Hitchy instance.

 Signature: head( route, headers )

-This method is sending HEAD request to running Hitchy instance.
+This method is sending a HEAD request to the running Hitchy instance.

 No request body!